Soft Truncation: A Universal Training Technique of Score-based Diffusion Model for High Precision Score Estimation: Training and Evaluation of Diffusion Models in Practice

 Figure \ref{fig:nelbo}-(c) reports test performances on density estimation.
-Figure \ref{fig:nelbo}-(c) illustrates that both Negative ELBO (NELBO) and Negative Log-Likelihood (NLL) monotonically decrease by lowering $\epsilon$ because NELBO is mostly contributed by small diffusion time at test time as well as training time.
+Figure \ref{fig:nelbo}-(c) illustrates that both Negative Evidence Lower Bound (NELBO) and NLL monotonically decrease by lowering $\epsilon$ because NELBO is largely contributed by small diffusion time at test time as well as training time.
 Therefore, it could be a common strategy to reduce $\epsilon$ as much as possible to reduce test NELBO/NLL.

-On the contrary, there is a counter effect on sample generation performance with respect to $\epsilon$.
-Table \ref{tab:cifar10_ablation_ncsn} trained on CIFAR10 \cite{krizhevsky2009learning} with NCSN++ \cite{song2020score} presents that FID is worsened as we take $\sigma_{min}\rightarrow 0$ (equivalently, $\epsilon\rightarrow 0$ in VPSDE).
-Figures \ref{fig:large_diffusion_time} and \ref{fig:regenerated} illustrate the reason of the inverse correlation between density estimation and sample quality.
-When a diffusion model creates a fake sample by reverting the diffusion process, the precision of the generative process, $\diff\mathbf{x}_{t}^{\bm{\theta}}=\big[\mathbf{f}(\mathbf{x}_{t}^{\bm{\theta}},t)-g^{2}(t)\mathbf{s}_{\bm{\theta}}(\mathbf{x}_{t}^{\bm{\theta}},t)\big]\diff\bar{t}+g(t)\diff\bm{\bar{\omega}}_{t}$, fully depends on score estimation ($\mathbf{s}_{\bm{\theta}}$) because the drift ($\mathbf{f}$) and the diffusion ($g$) terms are fixed a-priori.
-As Figure \ref{fig:monte_carlo_norm} illustrates, sample generation is dominated by large diffusion time.
-However, if the truncation ($\epsilon$) is lowered, then both scale and variance of the variational bound relies more on small diffusion time as in Figure \ref{fig:nelbo}-(b), so the score network on large diffusion time is remained unoptimized.
+On the contrary, there is a counter effect on FID for $\epsilon$.
+Table \ref{tab:cifar10_ablation_ncsn}, trained on CIFAR-10 \cite{krizhevsky2009learning} with NCSN++ \cite{song2020score}, presents that FID is worsened as we take smaller hyperparameter $\sigma_{min}$ for the training.
+It is the range of small diffusion time that significantly contributes to the variational bound in the blue line of Figure \ref{fig:nelbo}-(b), so the score network with a small truncation hyperparameter, $\sigma_{min}$ or $\epsilon$, remains unoptimized on large diffusion time.
+In the lens of Figure \ref{fig:truncation_variance}, therefore, the inconsistent result of Table \ref{tab:cifar10_ablation_ncsn} is attributed to the inaccurate score on large diffusion time.

-Figure \ref{fig:large_diffusion_time} illustrates a mechanism of how overall sample fidelity is damaged: a man synthesized in the second row has unrealistic curly hair on his forehead, which is constructed at the initial steps of the generation process that corresponds to large diffusion time.
-Analogously, Figure \ref{fig:regenerated} shows the regenerated samples by solving the generative process time reversely, starting from the perturbed data $\mathbf{x}_{\tau}$ \cite{meng2021sdedit}, and the regenerated samples with small $\tau$ differs from the original picture only in fine details.
-Figures \ref{fig:large_diffusion_time} and \ref{fig:regenerated} imply that the overall shape of a sample is determined by the accuracy of score estimation on large diffusion time.
-Taken all together, \textit{density estimation favors accurate score estimation on small diffusion time, whereas sample generation needs accurate score estimation on large diffusion time}.
-This explains the behind mechanism of the inverse correlation of density estimation and sample generation performances observed earlier in \citet{dockhorn2021score, nichol2021improved, vahdat2021score}.